Data Not Accessible On Hard Drive

-This particular drive was sent in to us for inspection as the symptoms being exhibited by the drive were that it was spinning up OK but there was absolutely no access at all to the data.
+We work in partnership with many computer stores and repair centres who carry out data recovery themselves using mainly software recovery programmes.
+This particular portable hard drive was sent in to us for inspection as the symptoms being exhibited by the hard disk were that it was powering and spinning up OK, but there was absolutely no access at all to the data.

-After performing a number of tests we found that the drive had one failed read/write head, together with some associated firmware issues.
-Steps taken to solve this case were as follows:-
+Our testing and diagnostic process here is very thorough, and once complete we established that the hard drive had one failed read/write head, together with some associated firmware issues.
+The steps which were taken to solve this case were as follows:-

 Results = 100% client data recovered.

 As you can see, specialist data recovery is a very entailed process, requiring in-depth knowledge of hard drives and how to get around specific issues with different brands.
 It is definitely not a one size fits all situation.